 How to hack this exercise

-I love creative brainstorming that works — but brainstorming on your own, without any guidance, can be frustrating.
+I love creative brainstorming that actually works — but brainstorming on your own, without any guidance, can be frustrating.
 For 1-on-1 support, reach out to me for a free consultation!